Photographing the fall colors is one of the most special experiences for any photographer.

 By using a polarizer in fall photography, you’ll eliminate unwanted reflections while adding some contrast and natural saturation to the fall colors.

-In addition to that, the polarizer will reduce some light, so you can decrease your shutter speed to capture some motion in some locations like rivers or streams.
+In addition to that, the polarizer will reduce some light, so you can decrease your shutter speed to capture motion in some locations, such as rivers or streams.

 Circular Polarizer filter. f/11, ISO 100, 1,6 sec.